kaibyao/My-MacOS-Config/README.md

     ./setup-2.sh
     # extra line break to ensure the above gets run
     ```
+    This installs the following:
+    * Iosevka and Roboto Mono fonts (used for VSCode and iTerm, respectively).
+    * Prezto for zsh (enhances your terminal experience).
+    * Other homebrew utils
+    * iTerm
+    * The latest version of git
+    * p4merge as a mergetool for git
+    * optimal git configs
+    * Visual Studio Code + useful extensions/settings
+    * asdf, node, and yarn (for javascript development)
+    * Firefox and Chrome

 1. Make Visual Studio Code accessible from command line.
     1. Open Visual Studio Code.app.